-Deluxe Bitsbox – Each month, Bitsbox ships your child a new themed boxes which contain:
+Deluxe Bitsbox – Each month, Bitsbox ships your child a new themed box which contains:

-- App Trading Cards – The smaller trading cards have bonus projects for your son to enjoy.
+- Challenge Cards – The smaller trading cards have bonus projects for your son to enjoy.

-- Coordinating Stickers – The repositionable stickers match the apps on the Super Cards.
+- Progress Stickers – The stickers match the apps on the Super Cards.
 Use them to track your progress.

 - Temporary Tattoos – The cute tattoos show everyone that you’re a coder.

-- Mystery Toy – The toy is related to the theme, and there is an app project that features the toy.
+- Mystery Toy – The toy is related to the theme.

-The Deluxe Bitsbox are as low as $30 per month when you purchase a one year subscription.
-A three month subscription is $35 per month billed quarterly.
-Or you can purchase the monthly bill option for $40.
-Shipping is an additional charge.
+The Deluxe Bitsbox are as low as $32.95 per month when you purchase a one-year subscription.
+A three-month subscription is $39.95 per month billed quarterly.
+Or you can purchase the monthly bill option for $44.95.
+All of these boxes include free shipping.

 Basic Bitsbox – Kids who subscribe to the basic Bitsbox will receive the Super Cards and the Bitsbox Binder.
 They’ll get a new binder every few months.
 When you purchase a one-year subscription, the basic Bitsbox subscription is $24.95 a month with free shipping.
 The three-month subscription is $28.95 a month billed quarterly.
 A month-to-month subscription is $29.95.

 Digital – A digital subscription is $19.95 per month which can be billed monthly, quarterly or annually.
 Each month, you’ll receive an email with a link to the pdf for each project.
 Your child can use this online or you can print it for him.

 My Bitsbox Game